Atys (Lully): Prologue

-Act I
+Act 1

 Scene 1 takes place at the holy mountain of the goddess Cybèle.
 Atys sings the air "Allons, allons" at a brisk tempo to wake up the Phrygians so that they can give a proper welcome to Cybèle.
 Idas mocks him in Scene 2, suggesting his motivation might be too much love for the goddess in the air "Vous veillez lorsque tout sommeil."
 Sangaride and Doris arrive in Scene 3.
 Sangaride is betrothed to the king of the Phrygians, Celenus, and pretends to be excited for the wedding, especially because the goddess Cybèle will attend.
 The quartet sings "Allons, allons accourez tous."
 In scene 4, we learn that Sangaride is in fact unhappy about her forthcoming wedding, for she is really in love with Atys.
 To convey this, she sings the lament "Atys est trop heureux" based on the diatonically descending tetrachord model (in this case in D minor: D-C-Bb-A) that had been established by Claudio Monteverdi in his Lament of the Nymph.
 During Scenes 5 and 6, Atys finds Sangaride lamenting and confesses his love for her in the recitative dialogue "Sangaride ce jour est un grand jour pour vous."
 Sangaride is astonished by his declaration of love.
 Atys and Sangaride sing the duet "Commençons, commençons" and are soon joined by the chorus of Phrygians in Scene 7.
 After some dances by the Phrygians, Cybèle appears in Scene 8 and invites all into her temple in "Venez tous dans mon temple."
 The chorus of Phrygians motivate themselves to comply her wishes with "Nous devons nous animer."

-Act II
+Act 2

-The scene of Act II is inside the temple of the goddess Cybèle.
+The scene of Act 2 is inside the temple of the goddess Cybèle.

 Celenus and Atys both announce their desire to be selected as the high priest of Cybèle in Scene 1's recitative "N'avancez plus loin."
 Atys then sings the air "Qu'un indifférent est heureux."
 In Scene 2, Cybèle arrives and states that she chooses Atys as the high priest because she has secretly loved him.
 In fact, it was because of her love for Atys that she is attending the wedding.
 Celenus graciously accepts her decision.
 The chorus of Nations sings "Célébrons la gloire immortelle" to celebrate Cybèle's choice, followed by a dance by the Zephyrs, which concludes the act in only four scenes.